Tomb of Salabat Khan II

-Architecture & Design
+Architecture and design

 The two tombs one of Salabat Khan and one of his wives -are covered by a dome supported on three piers of elegant pointed arches.
 On its octagonal plan the monument rises like a tower from a twelve foot wide base to a height of seventy feet and there projects from its interior face a continuous gallery twelve feet broad all round.
 Access to the gallery is provided by a narrow staircase which is hidden in the wall.
 Though very little of ornament is associated with it the three architectural features which distinguish this monument—namely, the octagon platform, the piers of pointed arches and its gallery entitle it to a place of honour among the Islamic monuments of Ahmadnagar.

 The tomb of Salabat khan and his wife rest in an octagonal basement.
 Above rises a three storey octagon, some 23 metres high.
 Each side is marked by tiers of broad arched openings, the other two with projecting balconies on lotus brackets.
 The double-height octagonal chamber is surrounded by domed bays on eight sides.
 The austere but impressive tomb stands on a spacious hilltop terrace, commanding views across the plain to Ahmadnagar 10 kilometres to the west.